annleeli/annleeli.github.io/portfolio.md

 <a name="drapple"></a>
 ![Drapple](/rsc/drapple drink.gif)
 ## Drapple - Product Label Design
 Label and brand design for a fictional beverage company.
-Designed in Illustrator, gif made with Photoshop.
+Designed in Illustrator, gif made with Photoshop and painstakingly photographed using a DSLR.